What is a market research survey?

 3. Product surveys

-New product concept analysis surveys
+New product, service or experience concept analysis surveys

 Purpose: Concept test studies are appropriate in the initial screening of new product concepts.
 Likes and dislikes about the concept and evaluation of acceptability and likelihood of purchase are especially useful measures.

-Habits and uses surveys
+Habits and practices, or attitude and usage surveys

-Product fulfilment surveys (attribute, features, promised benefits)
+Product satisfaction surveys (attribute, features, promised benefits)

 Purpose: Evaluation of the product’s promised bundle of benefits (both tangible and image).
 Are expectations created for the product by advertising, packaging, and the product appearance fulfilled by the product?

 Purpose: A “best practices” study of “how does the market view us relative to the competition?”
 Competitive positioning analyses often compare the attributes and benefits that make up the product using multidimensional scaling.
 These analyses also include an evaluation of key competitors, looking at the same KPIs and attributes as product satisfaction surveys.

 Sales forecasting and market tracking surveys